Gray squirrel, Sciurus carolinensis

 Building damage: Holes in vents, eaves, soffits, and fascia.
 Claw marks on siding.
 Tunnels in insulation.
 Chewed wires.
 Damage to stored household goods, either from their chewing, urine, or feces.

-Gray squirrels prefer the same foods: fall through winter, they eat fruits and nuts (especially acorns, hickory nuts, and walnuts) and bird seed, if available.
+Gray and fox squirrels prefer the same foods: fall through winter, they eat fruits and nuts (especially acorns, hickory nuts, and walnuts) and bird seed, if available.
 In early spring, they switch to tree buds, then in summer, to fruits, berries, and succulent plants.
 They?l also eat insects; bird eggs; mushrooms; corn; garden, orchard, and field crops; and when very hungry, will chew tree bark and lick the sap.

 Typical activity patterns: